aspose-slides/Aspose.Slides-Documentation/en/python-net/developer-guide/presentation-slide/convert-slide/_index.md

 type: docs
 weight: 41
 url: /python-net/convert-slide/
-keywords: "Convert slide to image, export slide as image, save slide as image, slide to image, slide to PNG, slide to JPEG, slide to Bitmap, Python, Aspose.Slides"
+keywords:
+- convert slide to image
+- export slide as image
+- save slide as image
+- slide to image
+- slide to PNG
+- slide to JPEG
+- slide to bitmap
+- PHP
+- Aspose.Slides for Python via .NET
 description: "Convert PowerPoint slide to image (Bitmap, PNG, or JPG) in Python"
 ---